 - Now it’s time to make your frosting.
 I used a recipe similar to this one.

 - Start stacking layers with frosting in between.
 (The easiest way to do this is with your icing bag and an extra large round tip but you can also use a knife or angled spatula.)
 Let me say that you can make this cake as short or tall as you like but if you’re going to go for all 6 grandiose layers then I highly suggest adding wooden dowels for support.
 For security, it helps to put a little frosting under the bottom layer and, of course, the layer you made with the mixing bowl will go on top.
-Lastly, add a crumb coat to your cake – check out this “how to ice a cake well” tutorial for detailed instructions on all of this.
+Lastly, add a crumb coat to your cake.

 - Now’s the fun (and tedious) part.
 Fill your frosting bag, whip out your 233 icing tip and start making fur – lots and lots of fur.
 This is the part that looks hard but is really simple.
 Just squeeze, pull a little away from the cake, and let the piece of fur droop down.
 Start at the bottom and work up the cake in rows.